- Bob KustraPresident, Boise State University

 Boise State University just announced that it is cutting its wrestling program, effective immediately.
 The Bronco wrestling program has been molding young men since 1959 and wrestling has a strong following in the Boise area and in the state of Idaho.

 Boise State had one of the top wrestling programs in the country up until a few years ago.
 The program was top-ten ranked in 2010-11 and had an NCAA finalist that season (and again in 2013).
-Since 1999, it has produced two NCAA champions, two Olympians, and six Pac-10 team championships.
+Since 1999, it has produced two NCAA champions, four NCAA finalists, two Olympians, 25 All-American honors, and six Pac-10 team championships.

 But the Boise State wrestling program doesn't just build winning wrestlers; it gives young men the foundation to be winners at life!!
 Coach Mendoza, Riley Orozco, Levi Jones, Andrew Hochstrasser are exactly the type of young men I would want molding my son if he wrestled for them.